Introduction: Build a $10,000 Wine Stopper [or Justify Growing Your Shop]

 NOTE: You may find other uses for the drill press, like drilling holes in other things.

 1c) WOOD LATHE: A lathe can serve more than one purpose in the construction of your stopper.
 It can be used to, first, drill the cork, then, second, shape it.
-Too, you can go on to use it for other things without reducing the value of your first stopper, as described above.
+Too, in a pinch, you can go on to use it for other things without reducing the value of your first stopper too horribly much.

-is a great excuse to require yet another tool.
+It is a great excuse to require yet another tool.
 As iterated before, the increased cost (while you can pick up a used Harbor Freight lathe for a couple hundred, some lathes costs thousands) can only add value to your stopper.
+In this instance, I would recommend the Powermatic, in the photo, a Oneway or similar lathe.
+A new one would run, all in with taxes, around six grand.

 2) DRILL BIT(s): A drill bit.
 About 3/32nds, but no more than 1/8" should do it.
 However, to be safe, you may want to buy an entire set.
 You wont use them for this Ible, but safe is safe.
 If you want to be even more safe, maybe a set of Forstner bits would be in order too (e.g., you may be able to justify the purchase by an alleged need to build a jig to hold the cork for drilling and shaping).